Get your personal plan match in 2 minutes

 The Core Difference

 Short-term insurance is exactly what the name says: temporary.
-Federal rules cap it at 12 months (some states cap it shorter).
+Federal rules cap it at 12 months (some states cap it shorter — the NCSL tracks state-by-state short-term plan limits).
 When it ends, you're uninsured again.
 It typically excludes pre-existing conditions entirely — not a waiting period, but a permanent exclusion.

 Health sharing is ongoing membership with no expiration.
 It's not insurance, but it's designed as a long-term coverage alternative.
 Pre-existing conditions usually have a waiting period (12-24 months for most plans, none for Zion as of January 2026), after which they can be shared.